tenzir/tenzir/web/blog/tenzir-v4.5/index.md

 We've now added additional sketches for types `bool`, `time`, `duration`, `int64`, `uint64`, and `double` to accelerate a broader range of queries.
-For eaxmple, this query now runs faster:
+For example, this query now runs faster:

 ```
 export
 | where :time > 1 hour ago && dest_port == 80
 ```

-## The API as Operator
+## The Rest API as an Operator

-We exposed the API as a new operator called [`api`](/next/operators/sources/api).
-The benefit primarily materializes for developers who can now rapidly prototype integrations by using the app or `tenzir` command line tool, without having to do spin up the integrated web server and do gymnastics with `curl` and `jq`.
+We exposed [the Rest API](/api) as a new operator called [`api`](/next/operators/sources/api).
+The benefit primarily materializes for developers, who can now rapidly prototype integrations by using the app or `tenzir` command line tool, without having to spin up the integrated web server and do gymnastics with `curl` and `jq`.

 For example, to list all pipelines that were created through the API: